JH1814/Nutrition_Tracker/README.md

 | Raji        | Documentation, Main flow                        |
 | Paulo       | UI functions, Main flow                         |
 | Jonas       | Data functions, Main flow                       |

+## About This Project
+This project is intended to:
+- Practice the complete process from problem analysis to implementation
+- Apply basic Python programming concepts (console I/O, control flow, functions, modules)
+- Demonstrate console interaction, data validation, and file processing
+- Produce clean, well-structured, and documented code suitable for future teamwork
+- Encourage frequent, incremental commits to track progress

 ## 📝 License
 This project is a graded group work for the programming foundation module.